EdwinWenink/archive_fever/content/posts/37-deepfakes.md

 responsible for negative consequences of technology, because they cannot fully predict how the interaction with users works out.
-But neither can developers realistically waive all responsibility by claiming that the development of AI is a historical movement shaping our social realities independent of human interaction.
+But neither can developers realistically waive all responsibility by claiming that the development of AI is a historical movement shaping our social realities, independent of human interaction.
 Instead, when AI increasingly changes our social and political reality in unexpected ways, the more accurate position is admitting that somehow responsibility is distributed between